 For Nureen, she was in a different situation.
 She spent her first year of high school at a government school where teachers don’t show up to class (one of her teachers didn’t show up for a month) and only taught for a few hours per day of half days sessions due to a lack of teachers.
-Brilliant and #1 in her class out of 400 students, Nureen worried that without a real education she won’t be able to pass her national exams required to continue to the second half of high school and realize her goal of becoming a heart surgeon.
+Brilliant and #1 in her class out of 400 students, Nureen worried that without a real education she wouldn’t be able to pass her national exams required to continue to the second half of high school and realize her goal of becoming a heart surgeon.
 This would be such a waste of her incredible brains and potential to help her country.
 Please see Nureen’s section for more about her story and a more detailed description of the government school system.

-Thanks to your generosity, we were also able to help 3 additional girls: Maryam, Lilian, and Beatrice – each with incredibly compelling backgrounds, brilliant, kind, and motivated.
+The girls are all so excited to be attending excellent schools and are so thankful to everyone that made it possible!
 However, now that they’re in school we need to make sure that we remain committed to see them through to graduation – and hopefully beyond to university.
 We would also love to help additional girls in the future.
-So please read on about Scolastica, Rabia, Rahma, Nureen, Lilian, Maryam, and Beatrice – and know that we, and they, are so grateful for your help!!All the best,
+So please read on about Scolastica, Rabia, Rahma, Nureen, Lilian, Maryam, Zainab, and Beatrice – and know that we, and they, are so grateful for your help!!All the best,